The Antebellum Era: 1848-1860

 DATA ON SLAVERY

-Southern cultural and economic data, pre-Civil War; California's history of slavery and the push for reparations
+Southern cultural and economic data, pre-Civil War; California's history of slavery and the push for reparations the demographics of slave and free states, 1820-1850

-sortable survey data on the spread of slavery table of slave production at Pleasant Hill plantation, South Carolina (1850)
+table of slave production at Pleasant Hill plantation, South Carolina (1850)

 from Daina Ramey Berry, The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave, in the Building of a Nation (2017): on women and pregnancy; on the experiences of children; the experiences of adolescents; on women and their attempts to control their health; on the elderly; epilogue: the afterlives of slavery